shadowoom/shadowoom.github.io/_docs/database/mysql.md

 ---
-title: Android
+title: MySQL
-category: Devices
+category: Database
-order: 2
+order: 1
 ---

 Use ChatApp on all of your Android devices.
 Every version is supported.